abhaykaggarwal/abhaykaggarwal/README.md

 ## Organizations

 ### The Berkeley Forum
-One of the highlights of my time in college has been [The Berkeley Forum](https://forum.berkeley.edu/), a non-partisan forum that hosts speakers, debates, and panels on campus, completely free of charge to the public.
-As Vice President of the Moderating Committee, I have had the opportunity to train members in public speaking and question writing, as well as moderate for some really interesting folks, including:
+One of the highlights of my time in college was [The Berkeley Forum](https://forum.berkeley.edu/), a non-partisan forum that hosts speakers, debates, and panels on campus, completely free of charge to the public.
+As Vice President of the Moderating Committee, I had the opportunity to train members in public speaking and question writing, as well as moderate for some really interesting folks, including:

 - [Dr. Anthony Fauci](https://www.youtube.com/watch?v=8zxkvXcROS0&t=579s), Director of NIAID
 - [Kate Wagner](https://www.facebook.com/berkeleyforum/videos/390362598390099), Creator of McMansion Hell
 - [Karen Diver](https://www.facebook.com/berkeleyforum/videos/381620866076629), Former Special Assistant to President Obama on Native American Affairs

 ### BEACN
-I also am a Project Manager with [BEACN](https://www.beacn.org/), the Bay Area Environmentally Aware Network, an environmental consulting group at UC Berkeley, that works to help clients develop environmentally-friendly solutions to business problems.
-I have previously worked with Autodesk on a project to incorporate Life Cycle Analysis (LCA) into the Fusion 360 platform.
+I was also a Project Manager and Vice President of Operations with [BEACN](https://www.beacn.org/), the Bay Area Environmentally Aware Network, an environmental consulting group at UC Berkeley, that works to help clients develop environmentally-friendly solutions to business problems.
+I have previously worked with Autodesk to incorporate Life Cycle Analysis (LCA) into the Fusion 360 platform and Equator Coffees to renew their BCorp certification.

 ## Classes and Tools
 I have had the opportunity to take some really interesting (and challenging classes), including some of my personal favorites: